Udayraj123/OMRChecker/DetailedDos.md

 	7.2 Find what methods are used to do this
 	7.3 [X] nope - Using contours for inner boxes
 	7.4 [X] Per-box averaged alignment ?!

 (23 Mar 2019)
 ### 8) Refactor readResponse completely
 	8.1 [X] Simplify resp array generation
 	8.2 [X] Simplify detection process
 	8.3 [X] Minimize logging

-[X]	Work on full scale, write bigger font, then scale down at the end.
+[X]	Work on full resolution first, then scale down at the end.